kawaxi/Kali-Setup/README.md

 # Kali-Setup

-Bash script to fully setup your kali system.
+#Fully automated bash script to setup your Kali system, Tested on Kali 2016.2 Vmware x64.

-The idea came to me when I was doing OSCP, even tho I have worked hard on it its far from perfection, I used this script as learning process as well wich is the reason on why I do several things on several ways.
+This idea came to me while taking the OSCP.
+I took my own initiative to create this script, though it's far from perfect,I created this script as part of continuing my education, as a result I applied several different methodologies in creating it.

-I did use some lines from G0tmilk script however must of lines can be found on the web.
+I borrowed several lines from g0tmi1ks script though most of the lines are available open source on the net.

-COnfiuration of the IRC bouncer its not perfect, Please feel free to do your own contribution.
+Some of the repos are included in the full Kali Distro, I also added additional software in order to fix several known issues with Kali

-Express Install: Will install basic apps and configure your system for daily use.
+Express Install: It will install basic apps and configure services and your system for daily use.

+	Atom   		          				 Asciinema       							Pure-FTPd
+	Hexchat         					 Shutter         							Apache2
+	Terminator        					 htop           							Mysql
+	Conky             			 		 psmisc         							SSH
+	Icedove           					 Pipe Vievwer   			 				Tftp
+	LibreOffice       			 		 Filezilla

-Full Install: Will Install full package and let your system ready for Pentesting.
+Full Install: It will Install Express module apps, full package repos and let your system ready for Pentesting.

-Teste on VM x64
+	MSF				OpenVas			Sshuttle			GCC			MITMf			Wig				GoBuster Armitage		VFeed			Pfi					MinGW		Wordlists		CMSmap			reGeorg Python			Graudit			AccessChk			Wine		Smbspider		Droopescan		Patetor Pycharm			Daemonfs		PsExec.exe			Hyperion	CrackMapExec	Crowbar			Clusterd Wdiff			Proxychains		Veil-framework		BDFProxy	Credcrack		Subterfuge		Webhandler Vbindiff		HttpTunnel		OP-Packers			BetterCap	Empire			Azazel			Gnmap-Parser

 Just do:

 # git clone https://github.com/kawaxi/kali-setup

+For help do:

-# start -h
+# Start -h

+Pending Ideas:
+* Working with counters inside modules
+* Fix IRC Bouncer Configuration ( it fails to replace one line)
+* Need to Include personalized exploits to exploit DB.
+* Add Off the record messaging plug in -otr
+* Set key macros for programming.
+* Make script to trap TERM signal.

+# Change Log

+Feb 25th
+* Fixed time sync problem
+* Wordked on comment standard
+* Add msf alias for Msfconsole
+* Cleaning Module Created.
+* Moved Colors definition to Visual Module.
+* Added Tilda to express Installation Module.

+Feb 22nd
+* Copied Windows-binaries to FTP, TFTP, and Apache services folder.

+Feb 20th
+* Fixed Little Issue with Irc peventsfile.

+Feb 19th 2017
+* Fixed problem with  gsettings and Dash to Dock
+* Fixed linked for pshtoolkit
+* Added Bookmarks for nautilus
+* Added Wallpapers
+* Random Wallpapers for Gnome enabled

+Feb 1st 2017
+* Fixed Commenting format in Start File.
+* Fixed Several minor issues.